-This topic describes the Domain Name System (DNS) resolution policies and caching policies that are supported by Container Service for Kubernetes (ACK) clusters.
+This topic describes the domain name resolution and caching policies for container pods in a Kubernetes cluster.

 DNS resolution pipelines

-Containerized applications run in pods in Kubernetes clusters.
+Containerized applications run in Kubernetes.
 The pods use the ClusterFirst DNS policy.

 Resolution policies